quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 julia -e 'using Pkg; Pkg.update()'
 ```

-## kotlin_language_server
+## Kotlin

-A kotlin language server which was developed for internal usage and
+A Kotlin language server which was developed for internal usage and
-released afterwards.
+released afterward.
 Maintaining is not done by the original author,
 but by fwcd.

 It is built via gradle and developed on github.
 Source and additional description:
 https://github.com/fwcd/kotlin-language-server

-## lean3ls
+## Lean 3

 https://github.com/leanprover/lean-client-js/tree/master/lean-language-server